Energy use by sector

 Manufacturing

-Energy use in the sector covers cooling and heating, industrial processes, and operation of electrical equipment.
-The high proportion of electricity use is largely due to aluminium production.
-This process is energy-intensive and uses almost exclusively electricity as energy source.
-Production of other metals, chemical raw materials, and cement involves a greater share of fossil fuels.
-The wood processing industry uses some biomass in addition to electricity.
+The high share of electricity use in industry is largely due to aluminium production.
+This process is highly energy-intensive and relies almost entirely on electricity as its energy source.
+The production of other metals, chemical raw materials, and cement involves a higher share of fossil fuels.
+The pulp and paper industry uses a significant amount of biomass in addition to electricity.

 Household and service industries